Neerabh/VoxMosaic/README.md

 # VoxMosaic
-AI-Powered Video Interpretation ,Conceptualized and built VoxMosaic, a Python-powered video interpretation tool with cutting-edge speech synthesis for immersive audio experiences, captures the text from the Vedio
+AI-Powered Video Interpretation ,Conceptualized and built VoxMosaic, a Python-powered video interpretation tool with cutting-edge speech synthesis converts the text in a vedio to txt file